acemod/language-arma-atom/README.md

 ![Autocomplete](https://raw.githubusercontent.com/acemod/language-arma-atom/master/rsc/images/autocomplete.png)

+> CBA and ACE3 commands are optional, but enabled by default.

 ### Snippets

 Quick development also requires writing a lot of different blocks or combinations of code.
 A handful of useful snippets ranging from BIS conditional structures and loops through CBA macros and ACE3 function headers were added to help you with this.

 ![Snippets](https://raw.githubusercontent.com/acemod/language-arma-atom/master/rsc/images/snippets.png)

+> CBA and ACE3 snippets are optional, but enabled by default.

 ### Open Latest RPT File